Gene therapy of the human retina: Choroideremia

 In October 2011, the first clinical trial was announced for the treatment of choroideremia.
 Dr. Robert MacLaren of the University of Oxford, who lead the trial, co-developed the treatment with Dr. Miguel Seabra of the Imperial College, London.
 This Phase 1/2 trial used subretinal AAV to restore the REP gene in affected patients.

 Initial results of the trial were reported in January 2014 as promising as all six patients had better vision.

 Color blindness

-Recent research has shown that AAV can successfully restore color vision to treat color blindness in adult monkeys.
+Research has shown that AAV can successfully restore color vision to treat color blindness in adult monkeys.
 Although this treatment has not yet entered clinical trials for humans, this work was considered a breakthrough for the ability to target cone photoreceptors.

+Macular telangiectasia type 2

+Revakinagene taroretcel was approved for medical use in the United States in March 2025 for the treatment of macular telangiectasia type 2.

 Mechanism

 Physiological components in retinal gene therapy

 The vertebrate neural retina composed of several layers and distinct cell types (see anatomy of the human retina).
 A number of these cell types are implicated in retinal diseases, including retinal ganglion cells, which degenerate in glaucoma, the rod and cone photoreceptors, which are responsive to light and degenerate in retinitis pigmentosa, macular degeneration, and other retinal diseases, and the retinal pigment epithelium (RPE), which supports the photoreceptors and is also implicated in retinitis pigmentosa and macular degeneration.

 In retinal gene therapy, AAV is capable of "transducing" these various cell types by entering the cells and expressing the therapeutic DNA sequence.
 Since the cells of the retina are non-dividing, AAV continues to persist and provide expression of the therapeutic DNA sequence over a long time period that can last several years.